How to Plan a Christmas Wedding (Festive & Romantic Ideas)

 Holiday Wreath Aisle Markers

 These would also look gorgeous leading up to your ceremony space.
-BONUS: since guests can see them from their seat, they’d make great wedding favors OR you can reuse them for your reception decor to save on flowers.
+Brownie points since guests can see them from their seat, they’d make great wedding favors, or you can reuse them for your reception decor to save on flowers.

 Christmas Wedding Reception Decor